 - There is more flexibility for tax planning in terms of effective debt structures and potentially remuneration to working spouses.
 These are things that do not necessarily exist in personal ownership.

 In summary, the LTC is far from useless.
-In GRA's view they are a potentially effective ownership structure and it is short sighted to dismiss them merely because they contain some complex rules.
-If you would like to talk to me further about setting up an LTC or any other financial matter just give us a call to arrange an appointment.
+In GRA's view they are a potentially effective ownership structure and it is short-sighted to dismiss them merely because they contain some complex rules.
+If you would like to talk to us further about setting up an LTC or any other financial matter, contact us to arrange an appointment.
 Or why not download our free eBook report "Look Through Company (LTC) Explained".